sfahadh/Lifters-Paradise/README.md

 ## Component Hierarchy Model
 <img src="wireframes-charts/Lifters-Paradise-Component-Hierarchy.jpg" width="1400">
 The component heirarchy starts off with the navbar and routes from the App.js.
 The navbar will remain on each page as different components render, which is why it is under the App.js.
 The routes significate the number of different links the webpage goes to.
 Under each links will be components, which will represent the outlook for that page.

+### MVP
+* Meet CRUD functionality
+* Incorporate auth
+* Allow users to add exercises from exercise page
+* Display user's workout routine
+* Style to beautify webpage

+### Post MVP
+* Add confirm password when signing up for an account
+* Add more style
+* Make webpage responsive
+* Allow users to add exercise
+* Allow users to delete or update any added exercises
+* Allow users to upload an image

 ## Technologies Used
 - Rails